|

 Bryan

-Miller, born 19-- in -- a native of nearby Lake Linden, played hockey for
+Miller, born 19-- in -- a native of nearby Lake Linden, played hockey with

 Don Miller, born 19-- in Hancock, Don